 Authorisation application targets

-Supplying the information requested on the application form will not necessarily be enough for the application to be ‘complete.’
+A firm supplying the information we request on the application form will not necessarily be enough for the application to be ‘complete.’
 An application is complete only when we have received all the required information and evidence.

 We have a statutory target of 100% to process a complete application for Part 4A permission within 6 months of a complete application (s55v1) or within 12 months of an incomplete application (s55v2).
-Graph 14 shows that this year we have improved from 96.7% to 99.4%, however we still had 27 cases (out of a total of 4,340) miss the standard.
-Out of the 27 cases 21 were consumer credit related and these applications were legally or technically complex and therefore required significant engagement with the firms.
+Graph 14 shows this year we achieved 99.7%.
+Three cases out of a total of 1,120 missed the standard.
+These applications were legally or technically complex and so required significant engagement with the firms.

 Approved persons status